 Police: Shooting that left 1 injured in Elk Grove neighborhood was isolated incident

-ELK GROVE – Police say a shooting in an Elk Grove neighborhood on Monday was an isolated incident.
+ELK GROVE – Police now say that the suspected shooter in an incident in an Elk Grove neighborhood on Monday was 13 years old.

 The incident happened just before 5 p.m. along Fangea Court, a little off of Laguna Boulevard and Laguna Park Drive.